jina-ai/jina/docs/fundamentals/executor/containerize-executor.md

 ENTRYPOINT ["jina", "executor", "--uses", "config.yml"]
 ```

-### Build the image
+### Building the image

-At this point we have a folder structure looking like this:
+At this point we have a folder structure that looks like this:

 ```
 .